oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-plsql/create-share-recipients/create-share-recipients.md

     ![Query recipients.](images/query-recipients.png)

-3. You can optionally modify properties for a recipient.
+3. You can modify properties for a recipient.
 For example, modify the `TOKEN_LIFETIME` for the **`training_user`** recipient to **90 days**.
 This property specifies for how long the generated token will be valid after which the recipient loses access to the data share and must request a new token.

     ```
     <copy>